metasnf

 #> [1] 275 2

-# Whether or not each dataframe has missing values:
+# Whether or not each data frame has missing values:

 function(x) {